EvilBytecode/WindKitty-Rat/README.md

 <p align="center"><strong><i>⚪🟢🔵🔴🟣⚫</i></strong</p>

 <br><br>
-* Time: 🔴 ( coded this in a 3 days no break, like for shower and hygiene ofc but was worth it 😆)
+* Time: 🔴 ( coded this in a 3 days with 2 Hours Break each day 😆)
-* Complexity: 🟢
+* Complexity: 🔵
 * Service: 🔴
 <br><br>